What are mindfulness practices?

 Though it is based largely on Buddhist traditions and ideas, contemporary mindfulness is often practiced in secular contexts.
 The most common mental health treatment based on mindfulness practices is Mindfulness-Based Stress Reduction (MBSR).

 In therapy, mindfulness practices are often used in combination with other mental health treatments.
 You might learn mindfulness practices during individual sessions with a therapists, then practice using these techniques on your own between sessions.
 Mindfulness practices are also a common component of group therapy.
 You can even learn mindfulness practices in single sessions on an as-needed basis, such as yoga classes or meditation workshops.

 Mindfulness practices are most often used as a technique for reducing stress and anxiety.
 Accordingly, mindfulness practices can be helpful for a broad range mental health concerns, including:

 Some mindful therapy exercises are specifically designed with depression (and anxiety) in mind.

 Additionally, mindfulness practices can be helpful for physiological symptoms related to stress, such as muscle tension (think headaches, stiffness, etc.) or digestive troubles.

-You don’t need to have a mental health condition or symptoms to use mindfulness practices.
+However, you don’t need to have a mental health condition or symptoms to use mindfulness practices!
 You might benefit from incorporating mindfulness practices into your life even if you are simply interested in gaining perspective on your life and learning to manage stress effectively.

 Ready to find a therapist who can help you incorporate mindfulness into your life?
 Find a certified therapist near you, below: